myriapod/twt_discord/README.md

 It's important that you do not do any changes to the newly made server in order for everything to work properly and as intended.

+# Things the bot does
+- follow
+- unfollow
+- age restrict the personal categories
+- fandom (creates a dedicated forum and role)
+- reaction roles
+- sets up the environment for newcommers
+- manually set up of the environment

+# Things to add
+- get the bot to work in dms